Robert Mugabe, former Zimbabwe president, dead at 95

 The economy of Zimbabwe, an African nation of more than 14 million north of South Africa and bordered by Botswana, Mozambique and Zambia, collapsed under Mugabe after 37 years of near one-party rule.

+"There are millions of Zimbabweans living in the U.K., Botswana, South Africa — all over the world — who have no chance of return because they will not be able to make a living there," he added.

-His last five-year term began in 2013 after elections that the U.S. criticized as flawed.
+Mugabe's last five-year term began in 2013 after elections criticized by international monitors.
 Mugabe responded by telling his critics to "go hang."

 Mugabe told NBC News in 2013 that “we have never, ever rigged an election.”